The New Brunswick Writing Competition

-Winners Announced for the 2023 NB Writing Competition – record number of submissions
+Winners Announced for the 2025 NB Writing Competition

-April 28, 2023 – The Writers' Federation of New Brunswick (WFNB) has announced the winners of its annual New Brunswick Writing Competition.
-The winners will be celebrated at a literary soiree on Friday evening, June 2, at the Saint John Central Library, as part of WFNB’s annual WordSpring writing festival, this year to be held in Saint John.
+May 15, 2025 – The Writers' Federation of New Brunswick (WFNB) has announced the winners of its annual New Brunswick Writing Competition.
+The winners will be celebrated at a literary soiree on Friday evening, May 30, at the Crowne Plaza Hotel, as part of WFNB’s annual WordSpring writing festival.
+This event is free and open to the public, including a cash bar and refreshments, entertainment by Leo LaFleur with cellist Leandra Gold, and a book table.

 The finalists are as follows: